Restate 1.1.0 and multiple SDKs released

 We have shipped a long list of improvements over the last months, driven by community feedback.
 The Restate server now handles tracing headers and works better with certain types of load balancers, the Java SDK has received several bug fixes, the TypeScript SDK now allows customers to plug in custom serialization formats, the CLI/SQL interface exposes additional information about your service invocation, and many more.
 We are very grateful for all your input!

 You can get the latest Restate and SDKs from the Get Restate page.
-As always, let us know what you think at @restatedev, or join Discord to talk with the team and get notified about new features and announcements.
+As always, let us know what you think at @restatedev, or join Discord or Slack to talk with the team and get notified about new features and announcements.